 - Nicole Gutierrez and Alle Brown-Law (Facilitation Team) presented the 2024 WCMAC Accomplishments and gathered feedback from members (see 2024 Accomplishments in Appendix B). - Larry Thevik suggested adding in the Letter to the Governor and Commissioner of Public Lands into the 2024 Accomplishments. - Alle and Nicole noted that since the letters were drafted and sent in 2025, they were not originally included.
 However, a mention will be added, noting that WCMAC approved writing them in December 2024. - Phil Anderson recommended sending the Governor's WCMAC letter to Owen and Kate.
-Nicole Gutierrez confirmed that Owen was included in the original email from Rod. - Nicole Gutierrez reviewed the 2025 WCMAC work plan, highlighting key priorities and gathering feedback from the WCMAC. - o Larry Thevik expressed concern that economic development was being prioritized over offshore wind and alternative ocean uses.
-He emphasized that while economic development is critical for coastal resilience, it also introduces new risks to existing ocean uses-a foundational purpose of WCMAC.
-He urged WCMAC to broaden its scope rather than shift focus away from ocean uses. - Peter Steelquist highlighted significant changes along the coast, including federal staffing reductions and budget cuts, making it crucial for WCMAC to assess policy responses.
+Nicole Gutierrez confirmed that Owen was included in the original email from Rod. - Nicole Gutierrez reviewed the 2025 WCMAC work plan, highlighting key priorities and gathering feedback from the WCMAC. - Larry Thevik expressed concern that in the work plan, emphasis on economic development was being prioritized over could cause an interpretation that offshore wind (OSW), coastal resilience, and economic development are separate priorities. and alternative ocean uses.
+He emphasized that while economic development is critical for coastal resilience, new uses such as OSW-it also introduces new risks to existing ocean uses a foundational purpose of WCMAC and corollary economies.
+He urged WCMAC to maintain a broaden its scope on economic development in the work plan to continue sustaining rather than shift focus away from existing ocean uses as directed by the legislature rather than what seems to be a shift in focus away from coastal and ocean uses.
+The economic benefit from sustainable existing ocean and coastal uses is a cornerstone to coastal resilience and paramount to coastal economic development discussions. - Peter Steelquist highlighted significant changes along the coast, including federal staffing reductions and budget cuts, making it crucial for WCMAC to assess policy responses.
 Peter also emphasized prioritizing and recommending state support for critical coastal needs left unsupported by federal cuts. - Phil Anderson supported Peter's point, noting major cuts in NOAA Fisheries and science centers, including canceled research projects. - Phil suggested creating an inventory of impacted programs to help prioritize which areas may need state intervention. - There was agreement to add a task to the work plan related to starting a federal program cuts inventory.